act-now-coalition/covid-data-model/api/docs/docs/data-definitions.md

 ### Beds With Covid Patients Ratio

   Ratio of staffed hospital beds that are currently in use by COVID patients.
-For counties, this is calculated using health service area data for the corresponding area.
-For more information on HSAs see the [Health Service Area section](https://apidocs.covidactnow.org/data-definitions/#health-service-areas)
+For counties, this is calculated using HSA-level data for the corresponding area.
+For more on HSAs, see https://apidocs.covidactnow.org/data-definitions/#health-service-areas

 **Where to access**
 * CSV column names: ``metrics.bedsWithCovidPatientsRatio``
 * JSON file fields: ``metrics.bedsWithCovidPatientsRatio``, ``metricsTimeseries.*.bedsWithCovidPatientsRatio``

-### Weekly Covid Admissions Per 100k Population
+### Weekly Covid Admissions Per100K

   Number of COVID patients per 100k population admitted in the past week.
-For counties, this is calculated using health service area data for the corresponding area.
-For more information on HSAs see the [Health Service Area section](https://apidocs.covidactnow.org/data-definitions/#health-service-areas)
+For counties, this is calculated using HSA-level data for the corresponding area.
+For more on HSAs, see https://apidocs.covidactnow.org/data-definitions/#health-service-areas

 **Where to access**
 * CSV column names: ``metrics.weeklyCovidAdmissionsPer100k``
 * JSON file fields: ``metrics.weeklyCovidAdmissionsPer100k``, ``metricsTimeseries.*.weeklyCovidAdmissionsPer100k``

-County- and metro-level hospitalization and ICU actuals are calculated from facility-level data which, suppresses near-zero values due to privacy concerns.
-As a result, this data may undercount real values, particularly at low levels.

 ## Vaccinations